EricssonResearch/EST-OSCORE/draft-selander-ace-coap-est-oscore.md

 This specification builds on EST-coaps {{I-D.ietf-ace-coap-est}} but transport layer security provided by DTLS is replaced, or complemented, by protection of the application layer data.
 This specification deviates from EST-coaps in the following respects:

 * The DTLS record layer is replaced, or complemented, with OSCORE.
-* The DTLS handshake is replaced, or complemented, with the EDHOC key exchange protocol {{I-D.selander-ace-cose-ecdhe}}.
-The use of certificate authentication with EDHOC completes the analogy with EST-coaps, and provides perfect forward secrecy (PFS) of the keys used to protect the EST messages.
-However, PFS is not necessary for the enrollment procedure and adds significant overhead in terms of message size and round trips.
+* The DTLS handshake is replaced, or complemented, with the EDHOC key exchange protocol {{I-D.selander-lake-edhoc}} completing the analogy with EST-coaps.
 EDHOC can also leverage its support for static Diffie-Hellman keys.
-The latter implies that the certificates contain public keys that can be used for a Diffie-Hellman key exchange.
+The latter enables that certificates containing static DH public keys can be used for authentication of a Diffie-Hellman key exchange.
-   * {{alternative-auth}} discusses alternative authenticated key exchange methods.
+   * The use of a Diffie-Hellman key exchange authenticated with certificates adds significant overhead in terms of message size and round trips which is not necessary for the enrollment procedure.
+The main reason for specifying this is to align with EST-coaps, and reuse a security protocol rather than defining a special security protocol for enrollment. {{alternative-auth}} discusses alternative authentication and secure communication methods.
 * The EST payloads protected by OSCORE can be proxied between constrained networks supporting CoAP/CoAPs and non-constrained networks supporting HTTP/HTTPs with a CoAP-HTTP proxy protection without any security processing in the proxy.